a0ivanov/aimp-control-plugin/ReadMe.txt

 AIMP Control plugin.
-Copyright (c) 2011, Alexey Ivanov
+Copyright (c) 2012, Alexey Ivanov

-To know about build procedure please see HowToBuild.txt file.
+To know about build procedure please read HowToBuild.txt file.
-Used software listed in LibrariesAndToolsUsedInProject.txt file.
+Used software is listed in LibrariesAndToolsUsedInProject.txt file.

 Content of directories in project root: